AlyanQureshi/AlyanQureshi/README.md

 ## 👀 **About Me**
 - 🌍 **From:** Pakistan 🇵🇰
 - 💼 **Career Goals:**
   - **Software Development:** Skilled in building robust and scalable applications.
-  - **Law:** Fascinated by legal frameworks and their impact on society.
 - 🏃 **Athletics Enthusiast:** Sports and fitness are my second passion!

 ---